hpcaitech/Open-Sora/docs/acceleration.md

 Open-Sora boosts the training speed by:

-- Kernel optimization including [flash attention](https://github.com/Dao-AILab/flash-attention), fused layernorm kernal, and the ones compiled by colossalAI.
+- Kernel optimization including [flash attention](https://github.com/Dao-AILab/flash-attention), fused layernorm kernel, and the ones compiled by colossalAI.
 - Hybrid parallelism including ZeRO.
 - Gradient checkpointing for larger batch size.

-Our training speed on images is comparable to [OpenDiT](https://github.com/NUS-HPC-AI-Lab/OpenDiT), an project to accelerate DiT training.
+Our training speed on images is comparable to [OpenDiT](https://github.com/NUS-HPC-AI-Lab/OpenDiT), a project to accelerate DiT training.
 The training speed is measured on 8 H800 GPUs with batch size 128, image size 256x256.

 | Model    | Throughput (img/s/GPU) | Throughput (tokens/s/GPU) |
 | -------- | ---------------------- | ------------------------- |